bclynch/pomb-old/README.md

         - Community hub would have featured or recent trips, nice map with curated trips on it, suggested people
     - Profile
         - Shade would have nice layout to get to settings, some quick links/btns for trips/junctures, etc
-- Footer needs a pick me up
+- Context dependent search (blog posts, trip info, users) + revamp search results page to make more minimal since data coming back isn't great
-- Context dependent search (blog posts, trip info, users)
+    - To always give the user options maybe nice to have radio options on the search box to declare what they want to search
 - Better error handling
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist